 When Should You Visit A General Dentist?
 Signs You Shouldn’t Ignore

-Most people wait far too long to visit a dentist, often because symptoms feel manageable or they’ve adapted to discomfort.
+Most people wait far too long to visit a dentist, often because symptoms seem manageable or they’ve become accustomed to discomfort.
 But subtle dental symptoms are rarely harmless.
 They’re early warnings — clinical red flags that, when ignored, develop into systemic problems.

 A general dentist isn’t just for emergencies.
 They’re your first line of defense in preventing tooth decay, gum disease, infection, and the oral-systemic links that connect your mouth to your heart, brain, and immune system.

-If you feel pain when eating, sensitivity to hot or cold, or throbbing sensations in your teeth, this likely reflects a breakdown in the enamel or underlying dentin.
+If you experience pain when eating, sensitivity to hot or cold temperatures, or throbbing sensations in your teeth, this likely indicates a breakdown in the enamel or underlying dentin.
 The longer you wait, the closer you are to nerve exposure or infection.

 Pain is the body’s emergency signal.
 It doesn’t resolve on its own without intervention.